Let's take a quick tour of Beaver Themer. If you're still not clear on where it works, there are examples plus screenshots in this article.

 When you open a module for editing in a Themer layout, you'll notice a plus sign next to some of the setting fields, as you can see in the following screenshot.

+There are many types of field connections.
 For example, the following screenshot shows part of a Singular Themer layout, in which the featured image is displayed as the row background, and the title, date, and author's name come from the post that's being displayed, all by means of field connections.
-In other words, no matter which post the Themer layout appears on, it will display the content that's correct for that post.
+In other words, no matter which post the Themer layout appears on, it displays the content from that post.

 Beaver Builder layouts in Beaver Themer vs. Post content area

-For example, here's a single post viewed outside of Beaver Builder.
-In the WordPress admin bar you can see that the button following Beaver Builder is white, indicating that the post layout doesn't have a Beaver Builder layout.
-The submenu also indicates that there's a Header-type Themer layout and a Singular-type Themer layout applied to this page.
-If you click the Post to open this single post in Beaver Builder, you'll get a warning that if you do choose to open Beaver Builder to create a layout in the post content area, the Themer layout will no longer apply to this post.
+For example, the following screenshot shows a single post.
+In the WordPress admin bar you can see that the dot following Beaver Builder is white, indicating that the post content doesn't have a Beaver Builder layout.
+The submenu indicates that there's a Header-type Themer layout and a Singular-type Themer layout applied to this page.

 Got it.
 What's next?